worg/hookah/readme.md

 # Hookah

-A tool written in Go [golang] to handle webhook actions [trigger deployments, tests, etc] and send Telegram notifications
+A tool written in Go [golang] to handle GitHub and GitLab webhooks [trigger deployments, tests, etc] and send Telegram notifications